SysKitTeam/docs-point/docs/storage-management/free-up-storage.md

 ### Reactivate Archived Files

-The **Reactivate Recycle Bin action** lets you reactivate archived files to make them accessible again.
+The **Reactivate Archived Files action** lets you reactivate archived files to make them accessible again.

+Any user with read permission can restore files directly in Microsoft 365, while Administrators can reactivate files in bulk from Syskit Point.

 * Files archived within the last 7 days can be reactivated instantly
 * Files archived more than 7 days ago might take up to 24 hours to become available again

-Workspace owners (end users?) can restore files through Microsoft 365 directly, while Administrators can reactivate files directly from Syskit Point.

-You can access it by following these steps:
+You can access your archived files by following these steps:

 * **Go to Reports > Storage > Storage Metrics report**
   * Alternatively, you can also access the report by clicking the **View All** button on the **Storage Dashboard tile**